 "Being out in the water can be a lot of fun.
 But we need to remember that accidents do happen.
-This is why it's important to review a few simple water safety tips every year," says Ralph Palumbo, Vice-President, Ontario, IBC.
+This is why it's important to review a few simple water safety tips every year," says Lindsay Olson, Vice President, British Columbia, Saskatchewan and Manitoba with IBC.

 According to Canadian Red Cross, on average, more than 500 people drown every year in Canada.
 This significant number of water-related fatalities reinforces the need for water safety education.

 Here are some water safety tips that will help you and your family enjoy this summer: